 Professor Derrick Paladino earned his master's and specialist degrees in mental health counseling at the University of Florida prior to completing his doctorate in counselor education at the University of Arkansas in 2004.
-Throughout his training, Dr. Paladino gained experience in crisis and emergency services, college counseling, and in community/agency settings on a myriad of client issues.
+Throughout his training, Dr. Paladino gained experience in crisis and emergency services, college counseling, and in community/agency settings.
 His clinical specialties lie in crisis/suicide assessment and intervention, college student development, group counseling, identity development, and clinical supervision.
-His research interests fall in the areas of multiracial identity and acculturation, interracial relationships, college student adjustment, counselor education and supervision, and crisis assessment and intervention.
-Professor Paladino teaches clinical practicum/internship, the group counseling course series, psychopathology, process and skills, and college counseling.
+His research interests fall in the areas of multiple heritage identity and acculturation, college student adjustment, counselor education and supervision, and crisis assessment and intervention.
+Professor Paladino teaches clinical practicum/internship, the group counseling course series, psychopathology and treatment, process and skills, and college counseling.